Fire tears through A&E at Croydon University Hospital as 100 patients evacuated

 “Whilst we work to assess and repair the damage, we would urge anyone in our local community who needs urgent and emergency care to contact NHS 111 for advice and to be directed to the nearest services available to them.”

 The Trust later tweeted: “Our A&E is currently closed due to an earlier fire.
-We are happy to confirm that all of our patients & staff are safe & we will reopen soon thanks to the fast work of @LondonFire, but until then if you need urgent or emergency care, please contact #NHS111http://bitly.ws/Bbbx.”
+We are happy to confirm that all of our patients & staff are safe & we will reopen soon thanks to the fast work of London Fire Brigade.”

 Join our commenting forum